Sakura-IT/tf530/README.md

 # TF530 (Archived)

 ## I am no longer working on this.
 Do not ask for support.

+I have spend 2000hrs working on this project and many people hate me for this.
+So it is up to the Amiga Community to make this board from now on.

 This repository contains all the files needed to produce a copy of my accelerator board.